 Privacy & logging

 Starting with the basics like the AES-256 encryption, secure protocols that include OpenVPN UDP/TCP and IKEv2, and a kill switch (blocking your entire Internet access when you’re not connected to a VPN), Surfshark increases your privacy with its own private DNS on every server, double VPN hop options (connecting to one VPN location, leaving the Surfshark network in another), and more.
+In addition, the WireGuard protocol is available for all major platforms.
 There’s also an alternative protocol called Shadowsocks which helps bypass Internet blocks in places like China.

 The no-logging policy is set in stone - the provider promises there will be no collecting of your incoming and outgoing IP addresses, VPN serves you used, session information, activity history (including downloads, browsing, and purchases), connection times, used bandwidth, or network traffic.
 It’s upfront about the things it does collect as well, which includes certain aggregated and anonymous stats it needs to perform seamlessly, such as frequency of its use, crash reports, and other performance-related information.

-In an effort to prove it means business, Surfshark has invited the German Security firm Cure53 to perform a security audit of Surfshark’s browser extensions and, needless to say, the provider passed with flying colours.
+In an effort to prove it means business, Surfshark has invited the German Security firm Cure53 to perform a security audit of Surfshark’s browser extensions and, needless to say, the provider passed with flying colors.
 That said, we’re still to see some confirmation of the no-logging claims.
+Also worth mentioning is that the Surfshark's infrastructure is 100% RAM-only servers, meaning, as opposed to the hard drives, any information stored would be automatically wiped off as soon as the server is turned off.

 Surfshark is based in the British Virgin Islands, a jurisdiction that demands no user activity logging or sharing such information with the authorities.